Healthy Dinner Ideas Kids Will Actually Eat

 Chicken and mango isn't a common combination, but when mixed with vegetables and potatoes, it makes for a savory, heart-friendly soup.
 The soup is easy to puree and a smart dinner to freeze.

-Work with your children, compromise and persevere.
+Work with your children, compromise, and persevere.
 "Anticipate power struggles and that children are trying to gain independence, even as toddlers.
 Keep presenting healthy foods over and over again and encourage your child to take a bite every time," says Keli Hawthorne, registered dietitian in pediatrics at the Baylor College of Medicine.
 "Make changes together as a family and recognize that small changes can add up to make a big difference."
+And remember to keep it consistent: remind the nanny that health is a priority in your house and that food isn't involved in any of your reward systems.

 Kelly Johnston is a freelance writer living in Washington, D.C.
 She graduated from the University of Alabama with a degree in fashion retail and merchandising and a minor in journalism.
 Follow her on Twitter at @kellyfrancess.
 Her work can be found here.